 Doesn’t tie in with your business, but creates a mood or feeling using geometric shapes.

 5. Mascot Logos

 What is your High School Football Team Mascot?
 Think in these terms when creating a mascot logo.

 A combination of combines a symbol with a wordmark.

 7. Emblem Logos

 Harley Davidson, Starbucks, and the NFL logos are emblem logos.
 They use crests, seals, and badges in their design elements.
-Although they are the oldest logo designs and still very popular in the Vintage logo design realm, they are very hard to read when scaled down for social media.
+Although they are the oldest logo designs and are still very popular in the vintage logo design realm, they are very hard to read when scaled down for social media.